Get to Know Me

 I have completed a Master of Education in Counselling Psychology from The Ontario Institute for Studies in Education (OISE) at The University of Toronto where I did my training to become a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 I am also a member of the Canadian Counselling and Psychotherapy Association (CCPA).

-I provide counselling and psychotherapy to individuals and familie.
+I provide counselling and psychotherapy to individuals and families.
 My training and my experience has covered a range of clinical issues and life problems such as depression, anxiety, trauma, OCD, suicidal thoughts/ intent, self-harm, and relationship challenges.

 I identify as a queer and neurodivergent musician and use these experiences to inform my practice.
-I am LGBTQ2S+ affirming with specific focus on supporting trans, non-binary, and queer/bisexual/pansexual/questioning clients.
-I have a particular focus on working with neurodivergent (Autism, ADHD, and Learning Disabilities) children, teenagers and young adults.
+I am LGBTQ2S+ affirming with specific focus on supporting non-binary, and queer/bisexual/pansexual/questioning clients.
+I have a particular focus on working with neurodivergent (Autism, ADHD, and Learning Disabled) children, teenagers and young adults.
 Many people don't fit themselves under these categories.
 I welcome you here even if you don't.
 Let's have a conversation to see what you would like from therapy.

 My perspective is strengths-based and anti-oppressive with a particular focus on respecting neurodiversity.
 This means I am not interested in pathologizing your experience.
 I don't judge or analyze, instead I strive to connect with you, understand you and support you in developing skills.